 A number of years ago when Martin Fierro was in downtown Paducah, meat was cooked on an open flame inside the restaurant.
 The skewered meats, bountiful salad bar, and all those wonderful Spanish sauces were part of the elegant dining experience.

 Prepare the meat: pork, chicken, beef, sausage(no need to marinade), shrimp, or lobster by seasoning with a light marinade such as olive oil, lemon zest, chopped garlic, oregano, salt/pepper or a more traditional Spanish blend of olive oil, paprika, crushed red pepper, and oregano.
 Pour the marinade into a zip lock bag, add the meat, and refrigerate for 1 - 2 hours.
 After taking the meat out of the refrigerator, let it rest.
 Dab excess marinade before grilling.

 Directions for the Salad Criolla

 Dice all vegetables.
 Add salt and pepper.
 You may add red pepper flake or a jalapeno pepper for more heat.
 Cover the Criolla with a light vegetable oil and two splashes of white vinegar.
 Store in a glass jar or container.
 The salsa will keep for a long time in the refrigerator.

 Recipes that are passed down from generation to generation are truly special.
-Margie Davis Fields is a home cook that really embraces nostalgia, family, and the simpler times.
+Margie Davis Fields is a home cook that really embraces nostalgia, family, and simpler times.
 Don't be fooled, she has a very sophisticated pallet and can create some of the most delicious bites.